plone/training/docs/mastering-plone-5/instructions_plone5/index.md

 - You can use the editor you are used to.
 - You can use *omelette* to have all the code of Plone at your fingertips.
-- You do not have to switch between different operating systems during the training.
+- You don't have to switch between different operating systems during the training.

 If you feel comfortable, please work on your own machine with your own Python.